Frequently asked questions about health insurance

 SB96 was enacted in Utah in 2019, after voters approved a ballot initiative in 2018 calling for full Medicaid expansion.
 The legislation reiterated the state’s proposal to expand Medicaid coverage only to those earning up to the poverty level, keeping people above that level on subsidized private plans in the exchange instead.

 Ultimately, however, full Medicaid expansion took effect in Utah in 2020.
-The work requirement that initially applied was suspended in April 2020 due to the COVID-19 pandemic.
+The work requirement that initially applied was suspended in April 2020 due to the COVID-19 pandemic, and approval was later revoked by the Biden administration.

 Before the ACA, individual health insurance was underwritten in nearly every state, including Utah.
 This meant that pre-existing conditions could prevent an applicant from obtaining a policy, or could result in higher premiums or pre-existing condition exclusions.